runfinch/finch-website/docs/docs/configuration-reference.md

   framework is used.
 Rosetta can only be used if `vmType: vz`.
 When `vmType: vz` is set, without specifying `rosetta`, `rosetta` will default to `true`.
   Otherwise, the default is `false`

+    Rosetta requires an Apple Silicon machine running **macOS 26 Tahoe or later**.
+    On macOS 15 Sequoia or earlier leave `rosetta` unset or set it to `false` to use QEMU emulation instead.
+See the [macOS installation prerequisites](/docs/managing-finch/macos/installation/) for more details.

 - `dockercompat`: activates finch functionality to accept docker-compatible arguments and return docker-like responses for a limited set of docker commands.
   Specifically, Finch will convert the Docker invocation into compatible nerdctl commands and arguments when possible.